RodrigoPorras/pragma-cat-app/README.md

 - BLOC/Cubit as a state managment
 - Testing examples using cubits

-NOTE: .env file was added to source code just for testing purposes facilities.
+NOTE: .env file was added to source code just for testing facilities.

 https://user-images.githubusercontent.com/8269186/235819445-29c5d905-12e7-4a67-8b74-ad4388c6a994.mov